DSC-SPIDAL/mlcommons-osmi/README.md

 ## Get the code

-Tho get the code we clone it from TODO
+Tho get the code we clone a gitlab instance that is hosted at Oakridge National Laboratory.
+To get the code, please execute

 ```
 cd /project/bii_dsc_community/$USER/osmi
 git clone https://code.ornl.gov/whb/osmi-bench
+cd osmi-bench
 ```

 ## Interactig with Rivanna